 Before coming to the AEA in 2008, Ward worked more than seven years at Penton Media Inc., where he twice received the CEO Award of Excellence for increasing revenue and reducing costs as a digital products engineer.
 He also served in various positions for Applebee’s International, LabOne (now Quest Diagnostics) and Flightware Solutions.

-Ward resides in Kansas City, Mo., with his wife, Sherry.
+Ward resides in Oak Grove, Mo., with his wife, Sherry.
 They have three grown daughters and have two sons, Matthew and Lukas.

 As director of communications for the Aircraft Electronics Association, Geoff Hill serves as the editor of Avionics News magazine, a monthly publication of the AEA, and manages the organization’s communications efforts.
 He also is the editor for the AEA’s Pilot’s Guide to Avionics, a consumer’s directory chock-full of educational articles, timely information and data about the wonderful world of avionics technologies.